 In the 1820s and ‘30s, Americans’ relationship to Revolutionary history began to change as people started to look more closely to the Revolution as a source of national identity.
 Writers such as B. B. Thatcher noticed that Revolutionary War veterans, such as George Hewes, were quite old (if they were still alive at all) and would not be able to provide first-person histories of the war for much longer.
 Indeed, two biographies of Hewes were published within a year.
-The excerpt below includes Hewes’ account of that night in Boston Harbor.
+The excerpt above includes Hewes’ account of that night in Boston Harbor.

 By 1873, the 100th anniversary, the tea event had fully entered official histories of the Revolution.
 It was widely commemorated with at least three major celebrations occurring in Boston alone.
-The page from Frank Leslie’s Illustrated Newspaper, reproduced below, describes the celebration sponsored by Boston’s Young Women’s Christian Temperance Association (YWCA).
+The page from Frank Leslie’s Illustrated Newspaper, reproduced here, describes the celebration sponsored by Boston’s Young Women’s Christian Temperance Association (YWCA).
 At that celebration, Oliver Wendell Holmes, Sr., read his “Ballad of the Boston Tea Party,” excerpted here.
 Holmes was a celebrated writer and doctor throughout much of the nineteenth century (He was also the father of the Supreme Court justice who shares his name).
 The ballad was later included in a collection of poems published in tribute to his grandmother’s and great-grandmother’s generations and their experience of the Revolution.

 Questions to Consider